 external debt ratios, which indicate an economy’s vulnerability to external funding conditions and exchange rate swings

-an economy’s ratio of (hidden) debt owed to China, which indicates an economy’s vulnerability to exchange rate swings that is not captured by official numbers on external debt ratios
+an economy’s ratio of (hidden) debt owed to China, which indicates an economy’s vulnerability to exchange rate swings that may not be captured by official numbers on external debt ratios

-The economic intuition behind including policy responses builds on the idea that policy responses such as fiscal stimuli lead to higher deficits and higher future sovereign debt burdens.
-This in turn may increase the expected likelihood of future sovereign defaults, which could affect sovereign risk pricing.
+The economic intuition behind including policy variables builds on the idea that policy responses such as fiscal stimuli lead to higher deficits and higher future sovereign debt burdens.
+This in turn may increase the expected likelihood of sovereign defaults and affect sovereign risk pricing.
 We propose three policy variables:

 dummy variables that indicate the date of country-specific key fiscal policy announcements